haroon357/spring.webflux.live.stream.client/README.md

-this is a simple demo project that return Flux as  MediaType.TEXT_EVENT_STREAM_VALUE
+this is a simple demo project that get Customer data over http live stream as  MediaType.TEXT_EVENT_STREAM_VALUE , it get this data using non blocking webclient and process the Flux to insert Customer data into Customer_copy table in postgreSQL DB

+Note: please see database schema in 'resources' folder This service consume other service that is present at https://github.com/haroon357/spring.webflux.live.stream.server